Haribalajiravi/creamie-documentation-v2/docs/events.md

 sidebar_label: Events
 ---

-Events are custom functions that can be called whenever the user performs an action.
-Consider the following example.
-The event `e` is configured to send an alert saying "Execute method fired!"
+Initiating multiple event checkpoints on a single event handler with different variants of events can be achieved.
+To use this, just make some checkpoints specifying `e` as element attribute followed by <Event>:<ActionCheckPointHandler>.

-And in the HTML, the event is associated with the `click` function of the button.
-So whenever the button is clicked, an alert "Execute method fired!" will be sent.
+In the below snippet, the event is associated with the `click` function of the button.
+We can also, stop event bubbling on nested events just by using `e.stopPropagation()` inside action handler.

 Example: